Used by 2,678+ happy customers

 Most agents operate legitimately, but the industry also attracts unlicensed middlemen, aggressive salespeople, and companies that promise discounts or guaranteed approvals that do not exist in Grenada’s regulations.

-This guide explains how to verify an authorized CBI agent using the official government directory.
+This guide explains how to verify an authorised CBI agent using an official government directory.

 You will learn how to cross-check an agent’s name, identify risks early, and avoid the most common red flags that lead to rejected applications or financial loss.